I Know Leopard

-I Know Leopard were an Australian pop band from Sydney, New South Wales.
+I Know Leopard were an Australian pop band from Sydney.
 The band was formed in 2012 by lead vocalist and keyboardist Luke O'Loughlin.
 The band underwent multiple line-up changes, with its final iteration also featuring Rosie Fitzgerald on bass and Jennifer McCullagh on violin and keyboards.
 They released their debut and only album, Love is a Landmine, in 2019.

 History

 The band was formed in 2012 between friends Luke O'Loughlin, Matt DeGris, Jade Eley and Todd Andrews after they relocated from Adelaide to Sydney.
 O'Loughlin and Andrews had formed a punk band, These New South Whales, the year before – with O'Loughlin on drums and Andrews on guitar.
 Soon after forming, I Know Leopard released their debut EP, Embers.

 In 2014, the band signed to Ivy League Records, through which they released their second EP, Illumina.
 Shortly after this, the band saw the arrival of Jennifer McCullagh and the departure of Eley.
 The EP saw success on triple j, and the band won the Sydney slot for the 2015 Laneway Festival through the stations triple j competition.

 In 2015, the lineup changed once again with the departure of DeGris and the arrival of Rosie Fitzgerald.
 Later in the year, the band released their third EP Another Life.
 The songs "Close Your Eyes", "Perfect Picture" and "Another Life" all received significant airplay on triple j.
 The band released the singles "Rather Be Lonely" and "Let Go" in 2016 and 2017, respectively, with both singles also receiving strong airplay on triple j.

 In 2018, the band released the song "Landmine", which would later come in at No. 177 in that year's triple j Hottest 200.
 The following year, the band released the singles "Heather" and "Seventy Lies", and in April 2019 they released their debut album Love is a Landmine.
 The album debuted and peaked at No. 39 on the ARIA Charts.
 The album was also nominated for the Australian Music Prize, and received Album of the Week at Sydney Community Radio station FBi Radio.
 The fourth single from the album, "Everything Goes With You", was released in August 2019 and was a nominee for the 2019 Vanda & Young Global Songwriting Competition.

 In 2019, O'Loughlin and Fitzgerald announced that they had been in a romantic relationship for a few years.
 This relationship, and the breakdowns that happened around it, aided in the creation of music for their debut LP Love is a Landmine, which O'Loughlin described as "therapy".
 Andrews, having sat out of touring since the release of Love is a Landmine, left the band permanently in 2020 to focus on These New South Whales.
 In 2021, the band returned with a new single, "Lover Automatic".
 This was followed later in the year with a further two stand-alone singles, "Day 2 Day" and "Good As What You Give".
 The band released one last single, "Nothing is Real", and played a run of shows in late 2022 before quietly disbanding.